-Data is a precious commodity, but also something that is surprisingly vulnerable to hardware crashes or malware attacks.
-A regular backup routine is an essential way to protect against losing those irreplaceable photos, documents, or various other digital files that you keep on your hard-drive.
+Data is a precious commodity, and one that's vulnerable to hardware crashes or malware attacks.
+Therefore, a regular backup routine is an essential way to protect against losing those irreplaceable photos, documents, or various other digital files.

-Thankfully Windows 10 comes with plenty of options to achieve this.
-We show you how to utilise the built-in tools on your PC to backup your data, as well as a few others, such as cloud storage services, that can grant you both safety and peace of mind.
+Windows 10 comes with plenty of options to achieve this, and we show you how to utilise these built-in tools to backup your data.
+Plus, we also take you through a few other helpful solutions, such as cloud storage services, that can grant both safety and peace of mind.

 What is a backup?

 Before we begin, it's worth explaining that there are actually more than one type of backup that you can do.
 Essentially there are two main options: one concentrates on just your personal data files, while the other is for your complete system.

 Here's a quick breakdown of these variants, so you know which one is best for your situation.

 The first is a ‘file backup’, which allows you to make copies of individual, as well as groups of, files that you have stored on your PC.

 These might be important documents that you need for work, or your personal collection of photos, music and videos.

 We strongly recommend that everyone who owns a PC immediately buy an external hard disk drive and run a file backup.
 Drives are relatively cheap these days, and certainly worth the investment to protect your files.